Relations with the Republic of Korea

 Support for NATO-led operations and missions

-- The Republic of Korea is a significant contributor to stabilisation efforts in Afghanistan.
-From 2010 to 2013, as part of the NATO-led International Security Assistance Force, the country led an integrated civilian-military Provincial Reconstruction Team of some 470 personnel in Parwan Province, which helped build the capacity of the provincial government in the areas of health, education, rural development and governance.
-The Republic of Korea has also been a generous contributor to the NATO-run Afghan National Army (ANA) Trust Fund, which is one of three funding streams used by the International Community to channel its financial support to Afghanistan’s security forces and institutions.
-To date, the Republic of Korea has contributed a total of USD 319 million to the Trust Fund.
+- From 2010 to 2013, as part of the NATO-led International Security Assistance Force, the Republic of Korea led an integrated civilian-military Provincial Reconstruction Team of some 470 personnel in Parwan Province, which helped build the capacity of the provincial government in the areas of health, education, rural development and governance.
+The Republic of Korea also contributed to the NATO-run Afghan National Army (ANA) Trust Fund a total of USD 319 million.
 In 2020, the Republic of Korea served as the ANA Trust Fund’s co-chair.
-Moreover, the country is providing financial support for the socio-economic development of Afghanistan, having contributed USD 500 million during the 2011-2016 period, and an additional USD 255 million in support over the period 2017-2020.

 - Cooperating with NATO in countering the threat of piracy in the Gulf of Aden, the naval forces of the Republic of Korea have provided escorts to merchant vessels passing through the waters off the Horn of Africa.

 - NATO and the Republic of Korea continue to cooperate in the area of non-proliferation of weapons of mass destruction and their means of delivery.
 The Allies fully support the goal of complete, verifiable and irreversible denuclearisation of the Korean Peninsula.
 At the 2018 NATO Summit in Brussels, they welcomed the recent meetings and declarations between the leaders of the Republic of Korea and the Democratic People’s Republic of Korea (DPRK), and between the leaders of the United States and the DPRK, as a contribution towards reaching the final fully verified denuclearisation of the DPRK in a peaceful manner.
-The Allies also reiterated their strong condemnation of the DPRK’s provocative rhetoric and actions, which pose a serious threat to regional and international peace, security and stability.
-The Republic of Korea has been participating regularly at NATO’s Annual Conference on Weapons of Mass Destruction, the last one of which was held in November 2020.
+Allies have repeatedly expressed their strong condemnation of the DPRK’s provocative rhetoric and actions, which pose a serious threat to regional and international peace, security and stability.
+The Republic of Korea has been participating regularly at NATO’s Annual Conference on Weapons of Mass Destruction, the last one of which was held in September 2021.

-- For the first time, in December 2020, the Republic of Korea participated in a NATO Foreign Ministers’ meeting, together with Australia, Finland, Japan, New Zealand, Sweden and the EU HR/VP, to discuss the shift in the global balance of power and the rise of China.
+- For the first time, in December 2020, the Republic of Korea participated in a NATO Foreign Ministers’ meeting, together with Australia, Finland, Japan, New Zealand, Sweden and the European Union High Representative/ Vice President of the European Commission, to discuss the shift in the global balance of power and the rise of China.
 This was only one of the latest and more visible political exchanges NATO has had with the Republic of Korea at various levels in recent years.
+At the NATO Brussels Summit in June 2021, Allies agreed to increase dialogue and practical cooperation between NATO and existing partners in the Indo-Pacific region, including the Republic of Korea.